 This project is open for birdwatchers with different skills and experiences.
 While the novice but dedicated birder is of great help for counting more common and easier identifiable species, the advanced counter will e.g. focus on seawatching or distant passerine migration.

-You will stay in a simple apartment hotel in the village Zarat about a 20 minutes drive south of the counting spot.
-There are several units with sleeping rooms and a bathroom.
+You will stay in a simple guest house in the village Zarat about a 20 minutes drive south of the counting spot.
+There are several apartments with sleeping rooms, kitchen and a bathroom.
 Max 3–4 people will share each apartment with two rooms so be prepared to share a room.
 Breakfast and dinner will be in a common room with kitchen where you can also spend the evenings.
-A lunch package, snacks and drinks will be provided for the count in the field, where we count from sunrise to sunset.
+Lunch will be delivered to the counting spot on a daily basis.

 Apply as a counter